While the “perfect” diet does not exist, I think you know by now that refined foods high in sugar and dairy are not the best foods for acne.

 By nourishing your body with those foods, you’ll be consuming lots of skin-boosting antioxidants, amino acids, and good essential fats.

 Cold-water fatty fish contain omega-3 essential fatty acids.
 These essential fats must come from your diet because your body cannot produce them on its own.
-They are a prime candidate for acne treatment because they keep the skin youthful and supple.
+They are a prime candidate for acne protocols because they keep the skin youthful and supple.
 Omega-3’s reduce inflammation, which helps protect your skin’s collagen, and thus, its structure.
 These essential fats also work to strengthen the skin’s barrier function by trapping in moisture.
-This is critical for acne-sufferers because a lack of moisture causes the skin to overproduce acne-triggering sebum.
+This is critical for acne-sufferers because a lack of moisture contributes to the skin overproducing acne-triggering sebum.

 One of the best sources of omega-3 fatty acids is cold-water fatty fish including wild salmon, mackerel, herring, sardines, anchovies, and high-quality cod liver or fish oil.

 Staying on the topic of healthy fats, avocados are another great option if you eat plant-based.
 Avocados help promote healthy skin thanks to their rich content of good fats and vitamins C and E. These beneficial fats also help keep your skin flexible, supple, and moisturized.
 They have additional compounds that help protect your skin from sun damage as well.